matanolabs/matano-website/docs/log-sources/managed/aws/amazon-route53-resolver-logs.md

   type: "AWS_ROUTE53_RESOLVER_LOGS"
 ```

-For example, if you want to ingest AWS Route53 Resolver Logs (default table) may structure your log source under a subdirectory called `aws_route53` (for short) as follows:
+For example, if you want to ingest Amazon Route53 Resolver Logs (default table) may structure your log source under a subdirectory called `aws_route53` (for short) as follows:

 ```
 my-matano-dir/